eda-labs/nfd24-lab/docs/lab2.md

 From here, let's add a VLAN to our storage network.

 - You can use the filter in the top left of the form to help find the fields you are looking for.
 You can start typing `vlan`, for example.
-Once you've found the correct VLAN table, click on `Add`
+Once you've found the correct VLAN table, click on <kbd>Add</kdb>.

 Fill out the form as follows: